 Liberty Leaf (CSE:LIB)

-Liberty Leaf Holdings is focused on the business of acquiring partnership interests in up-and-coming and established companies in the medicinal and recreational cannabis space.
+Liberty Leaf Holdings is focused on the business of acquiring partnership interests in up-and-coming and established companies in the medicinal and recreational cannabis investment space.
 On October 27, the Canadian cannabis stock announced it received an aggregate $763,500 from the exercise of share purchase warrants.

 Marapharm Ventures (CSE:MDM)